MaheshPrime/GCP/Cloud Functions/CloudStorage_Trigger/README.md

 Step 3: [ Final Table Creation ]

 1) Create a Final Table by querying the Staging Table with given condtion.
-2) Final Table need to be updated with new data addtionall two columns need to get added which is mentioned in the query execution.
+2) Final Table need to be updated with new data addtional two columns need to get added which is mentioned in the query execution.